6 Things to Consider Before Sharing Photos of your Child Online

 - Who will see my photos?
 Ensure you are happy with your privacy settings and understand who may potentially see your images.
 It is a good idea to regularly review your friend/connections on social networks.
 Some networks for example Facebook allow users to limit/customise who they share posts with.

 - Some things will always be public.
-Parents should beware that some posts/photos are always public for example; Twitter profile photos, Facebook cover images and featured photos.
+Parents should beware that some posts/photos are always public for example; Twitter and Instagram profile photos, Facebook cover images and featured photos.

 - Is your location service disabled?
 Many social networks and apps allow you to share your location.
 Some people may not be aware this function is automatically enabled on some apps and networks.
 Consider reviewing this when sharing family photos.

-Some networks for example Facebook allow users to limit/customise who they share posts with.
-Find out how here.
+Some networks allow users to limit/customise who they share posts with.